 And then there are those touchy succulents.
 These are usually hybrid plants (Echeveria Romeo, Echeveria Rainbow, Echeveria Purple Pearl) that were bread selectively for their looks and are sensitive to a number of factors, heat being one of them.
 They are mostly a plants cross-bred in the Echeveria genus creating beautiful but often sensitive plants that will need to be shielded from direct sun during a heatwave.

 There are a number of succulents that are extremely hardy and can survive even an extreme heatwave unprotected.
-Some of my favourites are Crassule Ericoides, Crassula Ovata species, Graptopetalum Paraguaynse, Sedeveria Starburst, Sedum Rubrotinctum.
+Some of my favourites are Crassula Ericoides, Crassula Ovata varieties, Graptopetalum Paraguayns, Sedeveria Starburst, Sedum Rubrotinctum.

 A lot also depends on their particular environment and where they are planted.
 Even the hardiest of plants will have hard time surviving if they are in a small, black pot exposed to all day sun during a heatwave.